-The following investor(s) are:
+The following investors are:

-- funds managed by BlackRock or are affiliates of BlackRock, Inc. ("Related BlackRock Funds"); or - b) investors (other than those listed in (a) above) who held more than 20% of the voting shares in issue in the Entity and are as a result, considered to be related parties to the Entity ("Significant Investors").
+- a) funds managed by BlackRock or are affiliates of BlackRock, Inc. ("BlackRock Related Investors"); or - b) investors (other than those listed in (a) above) who held 51% or more of the voting shares in issue in the Entity and are as a result, considered to be related parties to the Entity ("Significant Investors").